EdgeNet-project/edgenet-legacy-2024/docs/custom_resources.md

 ---

 ## Location-based node selection

-Majority of the use cases of edge computing require low latency.
+Edge computing requires low latency.
 This is why physical location of the nodes that are running the programs are extreemly important.
 EdgeNet provides this meachanism by allowing location based deployment.

 ### Selective Deployment
 Selective deployment as the name suggests allows deployments to be run in nodes where the geographic information is specified.